‘It’s about the 30-second ads’: Biden budget offers a counter to GOP midterm attacks

 Taxing the rich is widely popular among voters, surveys show.
 A November 2021 Quinnipiac University poll found 56 percent of Americans said the wealthiest Americans pay “less than their fair share” in federal income taxes.
 That included 55 percent of independents and 88 percent of Democrats.

 “Now, I’m a capitalist,” Biden said Monday.
-“If you can make a billion bucks, great … but firefighters and teachers pay more than double — double — the tax rate of (the wealthiest Americans).”
+“If you can make a billion bucks, great … but firefighters and teachers pay more than double — double — the tax rate of [the wealthiest Americans].”

 During the 2020 Democratic presidential primary, candidate Elizabeth Warren, a senator from Massachusetts, offered a similar tax concept, proposing a wealth tax as the backbone of her policy agenda and the mechanism to pay for programs such as universal pre-K.